zudwalex/mongoose/docs/README.md

 Create HTTP listener.

+Parameters:
 - `url` - specifies local IP address and port to listen on, e.g. `http://0.0.0.0:8000`
 - `fn` - an event handler function
 - `fn_data` - an arbitrary pointer, which will be passed as `fn_data` when an event handler is called.
 This pointer is also stored in a connection structure as `c->fn_data`

+Return value: pointer to created connection or `NULL` in case of error

 Usage example: